taitruong/mr-t.org/_posts/2018-09-29-apartment-reviews-in-levanto-and-alghero-italy.md

 - A few days later we asked whether we could cancel the remaining stay at her apartment and get some refund.
 Maria was not able approaching us half way.
 - We informed her that we will leave the apartment two days earlier.
 She only wrote us to leave the door open and leave the key inside so that the cleaning lady could do her job since she is at work.

 Am I complaining on a high level?
 I don't think so.
-We paid 1360 Euros.
-Compared to that we could get a good hotel with breakfast included and professional service like room service, making restaurant reservations and being available during day time and...
+We left two days earlier and stay at the [hotel Colonna San Marco](https://www.booking.com/hotel/it/hotelsanmarcoportorotondo.html).
+It is a 4-star and it was lovely there.
+For the 1'360 Euros we have paid for the Via Spano apartment we could have stayed at this 4-star hotel for another 10 nights - including breakfast, room service, daily cleaning of our room, and you get all other comfort like restaurant reservations.

 ## Booking.com